Roan Mountain / Appalachian Trail in Summer

 The best hike on Roan is the Cloudland Trail.
 Just past the fee kiosk, don't turn left toward the gardens, but turn right into the Cloudland parking area with its ample new picnic and restroom facilities.
 Paths leave the restroom area to explore the grassy spot once occupied in the 1880s by the Cloudland Hotel.

-THE APPLACHIAN TRAIL ACROSS THE ROAN HIGHLANDS / STRENUOUS
+THE APPALACHIAN TRAIL ACROSS THE ROAN HIGHLANDS / STRENUOUS

 The small Stan Murray Shelter and spring is at 3.3 miles.
 Another two miles brings you to the Overmountain Shelter, a large barn with a lot of space to spread out inside or out.
 There's a spring out front.
 This shelter is close to Yellow Mountain Gap, the route of the Overmountain Men who gathered across the mountains and marched to defeat a Loyalist army at the Battle of King's Mountain in 1780.
 The old road they marched on, Bright's Trace, still descends out of the gap into NC.
 A Forest Service access road also descends in that direction.
 It's only 0.7 miles to a parking area on Roaring Creek Road, creating another good AT starting point.
 (Use the Google map below to get directions.)

 Beyond Yellow Mountain Gap, the AT climbs across open meadows for miles, past Little Hump Mountain to a great campsite at 6.8 miles.
 Back into open grasslands at Bradley Gap, at 7.4 miles, the spectacular climb of grassy Hump Mountain comes next.
 There are 360-degree summit views at 8.
 3 miles.
 The trail drops down aggressively to a big campsite in Doll Flats at 10.7 miles.
-Switchbacks and continuing descent arrivesat the Apple House Shelter at 13.2 miles, just a half mile from US 19-E in Elk Park.
-Going up the trail from to Roan there is a steep start, to say the least.
+Switchbacks and continuing descent arrive at the Apple House Shelter at 13.2 miles, just a half mile from US 19-E in Elk Park.